roblaing/erlang-webapp-howto/unit6/README.md

 Having more control of what data gets posted from the browser, however, is nice.
 I no longer have to blank the password, salt and verify keys.

-<h3>User Authentication with websocket and Web Storage</h3>
+<h3>User Authentication with Web Storage</h3>

-Instead of writing the user's ID hash as a cookie, I can turn to another of the myriad of web APIs
+Instead of writing the user's ID hash as a cookie, I can turn to another of the myriad of web APIs,
-<a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API">Web Storage</a> which lets me
+<a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API">Web Storage</a>, which lets me
 store key/value pairs temporarily during a session with
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage">Window.sessionStorage</a>
 or permanently with